GoogleCloudPlatform/podcast/site/content/post/episode-73-cloud-functions-with-bret-mcgowen/index.md

 Francesc will be presenting at the [New York Google Developer Group](https://www.meetup.com/gdgnyc/events/234963739/) for a Serverless event!
 Francesc has also released a new [Just for Func episode](https://www.youtube.com/watch?v=8M90t0KvEDY), covering the implementation of the Context package!

 {{< transcript "FRANCESC: Hi.
-Welcome to episode number 73 of the weekly Google Cloud Platform Podcast.
+Welcome to episode number 73 of the weekly Google Cloud Podcast.
 I am Francesc Campoy and I'm here with my colleague, Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}
 MARK: I'm good.
 Thanks, Francesc.
 How are you doing?
 We're particularly separated today, I think.

 FRANCESC: We're particularly separated.
 I think we're almost 12 hours apart in time zones.
 Like, here it's 10:40 a.m.
 I don't know what time it is up there.